Death of Mohamud Mohammed Hassan

 Mohamud Mohammed Hassan (c.
-1997 – 9 January 2021), a 24-year old British-Somali man, died on 9 January at his home in Cardiff after being released from police custody earlier that day.
-Hassan was allegedly assaulted while in the custody of South Wales Police.
-He was arrested on the evening of 8 January after a disturbance was reported at his home.
-He was released without charge the following morning.
+1997 – 9 January 2021), a 24-year old British-Somali man, died on 9 January at his home in Cardiff, Wales, after being released from police custody earlier that day.
+He was arrested on the evening of 8 January on suspicion of an alleged breach of the peace, and released without charge the following morning.
+According to his family, and a taxi driver who transported him home, he claimed that he had been assaulted while in the custody of South Wales Police.
+An investigation by the Independent Office for Police Conduct (IOPC) and an inquest into his death both found no evidence that the police had caused or contributed to his death.

 Hassan was arrested at his home on Newport Road in the Roath district of Cardiff on suspicion of a breach of the peace on Friday 8 January and taken to Cardiff Bay police station.
 He was released at 8:30 am the following morning, on Saturday 9 January, and officers returned to his home at 22:30 that evening.
 Hassan's aunt, Zainab Hassan, said that he was released by police "with lots of wounds on his body and lots of bruises...He didn't have these wounds when he was arrested and when he came out of Cardiff Bay police station, he had them".
 Zainab Hassan had not been present during the incident leading to Mohamud's arrest.

+Hassan came into contact with 52 police officers in the hours before his death.
 South Wales Police said that there were no indications that excessive force had been used or indications of misconduct by officers.
-Police described his death as "sudden and unexplained".
-The police referred his death to the Independent Office for Police Conduct (IPOC).
-The report from Hassan's post mortem is awaiting completion and toxicology test results are awaited.
+Police described Hassan's death as "sudden and unexplained", and referred his death to the IPOC.
 The police said that as part of their investigation "CCTV and body-worn video has already been, and will continue to be, examined...Early findings by the force indicate no misconduct issues and no excessive force".

-Hassan came into contact with 52 police officers in the hours before his death.
+A police sergeant faced a disciplinary panel for alleged use of unnecessary force against Hassan, but was cleared of misconduct in November 2023.